 Children learn through play.
 We deliberately incorporate lots of fun and play in our swim lessons.
 Early childhood experts agree that play is essential in a child’s physical and cognitive development.
 When learning is fun, retention improves, anxiety lessens, and progress accelerates.
 Everything your child does in class has a purposeful objective.
 So even though it may sometimes look like the class is “just” diving for sinkies, or “just” singing and splashing on the island; real learning is happening.

 Trust is extremely important, so encourage your child to develop that with their instructor.
-Know that when the swim school instructor spends lots of time talking to the child and/or holding him, this is to build trust necessary for the child to progress.
+Know that when the swim school instructor spends lots of time talking to the child and/or holding him, this is to build the trust necessary for the child to progress.
 Trust isn’t built in a few lessons, it’s built over time with care and patience.
 In order for children to learn and thrive, they need to have a trusting relationship with their swim instructor.
 So don’t be surprised if learning seems to be slow in the beginning.
 What is really happening is that the teacher is building a positive relationship before asking your child to do things that are outside of their comfort zone.
 Our number one teaching principle is to “love them first and then, teach them to swim.”
 Some children come to swim lessons with some anxieties and fear about the water, others come ready to dive right in.
 In either case, it’s important that they feel they are in a safe, nurturing environment where they will be cared for.
 When there is a strong teacher-student bond there will be strong physical progress.

 Don’t force your youngster into the water.
 Some children need to observe before they are confident enough to join in the lessons, and this is okay.
 Building trust, especially when it comes to swimming, is essential for little ones to be able to relax and learn the skills they’re being challenged with.
 We all have off days too!
 We encourage patience when it comes to progress.
 It’s normal to have a lesson where your child is tired, uncooperative, or upset.
 We feel it’s very important to read and listen to each child’s needs.
 Ignoring a child’s emotional readiness will erode trust and interfere with progress.
 Our teachers know when to challenge your child and when to back off and read their readiness.
 It may not seem that they are accomplishing much on an “off” day, but learning is still taking place.